ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 The first one was with a partner of our choice where one of us was the 'leader' and the other was the mirror.
 Naturally, the mirror had to imitate everything the leader did.

-For the next exercise one of the two persons was again the leader, but now the other person had to keep his or her nose at a distance of ten centimeters from the palm of the hand of the leader at all times.
+For the next exercise one of the two persons was again the leader, but now the other person had to keep his or her nose at a distance of 10 centimeters from the palm of the hand of the leader at all times.

 The last exercise was with a few volunteers from the audience where one person played the CEO, a few people played the Senior Vice Presidents and some people played the Vice Presidents.
 The CEO stood in the middle of the room and directed the SVPs, the SVPs directed the VPs.
-The people who were being directed were again said to keep their noses at a distance of ten centimeters from the palm of the hand of the person that directed them.
+The people who were being directed were again said to keep their noses at a distance of 10 centimeters from the palm of the hand of the person that directed them.

 These were very interesting activities that shoo that having too much hierarchy and people who direct other people can lead to chaos when the leaders for example move too fast to be able to follow the directions.
 Directions are much easier to handle when there are less people involved and more trust is created.